 - MD Anderson Cancer Center, University of Texas, Houston is committed to making cancer history through multiple smoking cessation research studies.
 Multiple studies are ongoing and recruiting participants.
 You can expect to be paid for your time, receive reimbursement for transportation and parking and receive free medications and counseling sessions.
 Many studies also provide free physical exams and lab work.
 Call 713-792-2265.

-- Quit Now Texas This is an online smoking cessation program that the tobacco user signs up for.
+- Yes Quit — This is an online smoking cessation program that the tobacco user signs up for.
 Rather than telephone counseling, the intervention takes place online.

 - American Lung Association Freedom from Smoking® Online Program — Evidenced based on-line program from the American Lung Association consisting of eight self-paced modules, each containing four lessons, and an interactive message board to assist you in quitting tobacco.